 Digital Typographic Design

-In this introduction to the digital design of typeface and fonts you will learn how to create your own logo, use type to convey meaning, and how to design your own font.
-You will develop practical skills and explore digital techniques within the context of contemporary graphic design, with an emphasis on the experiments...
+In this advanced graphic design course you will be introduced to the digital design of typeface and fonts.
+Taught by an experienced type designer you will learn how to create your own logo, use type to convey meaning, and how to design your own font...

 Taught by: Dominic Dyson.

-In this introduction to the digital design of typeface and fonts you will learn how to create your own logo, use type to convey meaning, and how to design your own font.
+In this advanced graphic design course you will be introduced to the digital design of typeface and fonts.
+Taught by an experienced type designer you will learn how to create your own logo, use type to convey meaning, and how to design your own font.

 You will develop practical skills and explore digital techniques within the context of contemporary graphic design, with an emphasis on the experiments.
 You will do practical studio workshop activities and be introduced to the history of 20th century type, and typographic designers.